 International Research Partnership for prioritising antimicrobial resistance: The Wellcome Trust-funded project seeks to establish an interdisciplinary network to strengthen antimicrobial resistance research that crosses biomedical and social science as well as geographic barriers.
 The project, coordinated by the Centre of Global Health of the University of Sussex, also involves the Barcelona Institute for Global Health (ISGlobal) and the Institute of Medical Microbiology, Immunology and Hygiene (IMMH) at the University of Cologne.

-- Jordi Vila Research Professor, Director of the Antimicrobial Resistance Initiative and Head of the Viral and Bacterial Infections Programme
+Jordi Vila Research Professor, Director of the Antimicrobial Resistance Initiative and Co-Director of the Viral and Bacterial Infections Programme

 Victoria Ballen Predoctoral Researcher